 In our next post, we’ll discuss the evaluation metrics used for classification problems and show how users can build better performing classification models by using the right metric for their problem.

-Give it a whirl by signing up for a free trial.
+Give it a whirl by requesting a demo.

 Model performance depends on the metric being used.
 Understanding the strengths and limitation of each metric and interpreting the value correctly is key to building high performing models.
 In part 1, we cover four evaluation metrics commonly used for regression problems and demonstrate how to use them when building models on Continual.